GRACE: Generating Socially Appropriate Robot Actions Leveraging LLMs and Human Explanations: Introduction

 In this paper, we present the so-called system `GRACE' for its ability to generate socially appropriate robot actions.
-GRACE is a complete system to generate social appropriateness scores for varying robot actions (such as cleaning, serving food, vacuuming, etc) in household setups by leveraging common sense knowledge via Large Language Models (LLMs) and integrating this knowledge with human explanations through a generative deep neural network architecture.
+GRACE is a complete system to generate social appropriateness scores for varying robot actions (such as cleaning, serving food, vacuuming, etc.) in household setups by leveraging common sense knowledge via Large Language Models (LLMs) and integrating this knowledge with human explanations through a generative deep neural network architecture.
 Specifically, GRACE first uses machine learning classifiers to assess the uncertainty of scenes based on human agreement, and for scenes classified as `certain', it directly outputs LLM appropriateness predictions, hence \textit{\textbf{addressing Challenge~1}}.
-Critically, for `uncertain' cases, the conditional autoencoder structure of GRACE enhances LLM predictions by integrating them with human explanations, thus \textit{\textbf{addressing Challenge~2}}.
+Critically, for `uncertain' cases, the conditional autoencoder structure of GRACE enhances LLM predictions by integrating them with human explanations (e.g., `there is a child next to the robot', `ensure safety'), thus \textit{\textbf{addressing Challenge~2}}.
 Additionally, the bidirectional structure of the GRACE autoencoder enables it to provide coherent explanations for human-annotated scores, thereby \textit{\textbf{addressing Challenge 3}}.
-Through extensive evaluations, we demonstrate that GRACE effectively captures the relationship between human scores and their explanations, outperforms several baselines, and boosts performance by leveraging human explanations to predict social appropriateness scores for robot actions.
+Through extensive evaluations, we demonstrate that GRACE effectively captures the relationship between human scores and their explanations, outperforms several baselines, and boosts performance by leveraging human explanations to predict the appropriateness of robot actions.